kuberaspeaking/foodBot/README.md

 - Tell FoodBot you are hungry
   - Ich habe hunger
   - Ich möchte essen bestellen
-- FoodBot asks you Vegetarisch oder Fleischgerichte?
+- FoodBot searches for the nearest restaurants and asks you to choose from 3 restaurants
 - Say your option.
 FoodBot orders menu of the day from your choice